SJ23 Tech Tip A01, (Updated 2024-12-24) Bob Schimmel, Betsy Schultz & Randy Cook

 ________________________ TOP ________________________

 TIRES - Many trailers have old tires with lots of tread.
 The problem with these tires is they age out well before they wear out; usually from the inside out.
 This is why they still look good from the outside.
-Typically they are >10 years old with only about 1000 miles (1500 KMs).
+Typically they are >10 years old with only about 1000 miles (1500 KMs) of wear.
 For example, I haul Panache's trailer only 130 Km / year.
-This is pittance, to say the least!
+This is pittance, to say the least and I have started to occasionally tow it further to test everything!
 Read the following and consider new tires before hauling your boat.

 "Test data performed by the National Highway Traffic Safety Administration (“NHTSA”) proves that after a tire reaches six years of age, the chances of catastrophic tread separation increase substantially.
 A tire’s biggest foes are heat and oxygen.
 Over time they break down a tire’s adhesive bond between the various layers of the laminate structure.
 This phenomenon is known as thermo-oxidative degradation.
 Thus, tires older than 6 years that have been exposed to prolonged heat and oxygen, cause the tire to become a safety risk.
 Consequently, any such tire should be removed from service and destroyed.